akdenizcse/pl-evaluation-haskell/template.md

 ## Why was it invented
 In the 1980s, functional programming languages were invented and extended variously by lots of researchers.
 Example Languages are ML, Hope and Miranda.
 However, many of them did not have ‘open-source’ frameworks.
 Also, researches were fragmented across the various languages.
 So, a committee is formed by a group of academics for designing and implementing a new language, which would be used as a vehicle for research as well as for teaching functional programming.
+## When shall we use this language?
+Generally , it is really good in mathematical computations.
+Also, you can write complex programs easily in Haskell.
+You can write pretty much everything in Haskell.
+It is good in writing compilers too.
 ## Why shall we use it/Things that are specific to this language?
 We should use Haskell because Haskell is the best mainstream language for writing correct code and has below properties.
 - Purity: